DeFiPunk'd

 • Control

 Who holds admin privileges, how contracts can be upgraded, and how quickly.
-Combines the old chain-ownership and upgradeability questions — a single assessment per protocol rather than per chain, since a one-chain-red / mainnet-green split is more misleading than useful.
+Combines the old chain-ownership and upgradeability questions into a single assessment per protocol rather than per chain, because a split verdict across chains — one-chain-red, mainnet-green — hides more than it reveals.

 • Ability to exit